 The good news?
 You don't have to starve yourself to get ripped — but you do need to pay careful attention to what and how much you eat.
 The key to a get-ripped diet plan is cutting calories while still getting the right balance of nutrition, which will help you lose fat and maintain your hard-earned muscle.

-To get ripped, you want to lose the fat but retain the muscle, so that means losing weight at a pace of about 1 pound a week, according to a 2014 review article published in the Journal of the International Society of Sports Nutrition.
-Your daily calorie needs to lose weight slowly depend on your current intake and activity level.
-In general, decreasing your daily intake by 500 calories should produce a 1-pound weekly fat loss.
-If you're not losing weight or losing weight too quickly, you may need to add or subtract 100 to 200 calories a day.
+When it comes to losing weight, doctors recommend a healthy pace of about one to two pounds per week.
+According to a May 2014 review published in the Journal of the International Society of Sports Nutrition (JISSN), decreasing your daily calorie intake by about 500 calories should help you lose about a pound each week.
+However, your specific daily calorie needs will depend on your current intake and activity level.
+If you're not losing weight or you're losing weight too quickly, you may need to subtract or add 100 to 200 daily calories, respectively.

-Your plan should include three to six meals a day, with a high-protein meal consumed before strength training to maximize muscle growth, according to the JISSN article.
-When restricting calories, make the most nutritious food choices to ensure you're meeting vitamin and mineral needs.
-A healthy, get ripped diet should include lean sources of protein such as poultry, fish, egg whites and tofu; fruits and vegetables; whole grains; and low-fat dairy.
+When restricting calories, make the most nutritious food choices to ensure you're meeting your body's vitamin and mineral needs.
+A healthy, get-ripped diet should include lean sources of protein such as poultry, fish, egg whites and tofu.
+You should also aim to incorporate fruits and vegetables, whole grains and low-fat dairy.

 Sample Meal Plan